 7.4 The Client has the right to terminate the Contract within 14 days of signing the Authority and Sole Agency Agreement and in that case, shall not incur any fee from the Company.
 Notice should be made in writing to the Company and will be effective from the date posted by the Client.
 The Client should obtain and retain proof of postage to verify the date posted.

 7.5 The Client has the right to terminate the Contract by providing the Company written notice at any time.
 The Company does not charge cancellation fees and only charges success fees.
-If the notice to terminate is received after any offer of Compensation is made or receipt of any notification that the Claim has been upheld, the full fee of 30% plus VAT of the Compensation will be payable.
-Furthermore, if the Client terminates the Contract after the claim has been duly made to the Provider and subsequently receives an offer of Compensation in respect of the Claim made by the Company on the Client’s behalf, the Company reserves the right to charge the full fee of 30% plus VAT of the Compensation.
+If the notice to terminate is received after any offer of Compensation is made or receipt of any notification that the Claim has been upheld, the full fee as specified in paragraph 3.2 will be payable.
+Furthermore, if the Client terminates the Contract after the claim has been duly made to the Provider and subsequently receives an offer of Compensation in respect of the Claim made by the Company on the Client’s behalf, the Company reserves the right to charge the full fee as specified in paragraph 3.2 of the Compensation.
 The Company will confirm its charges on receipt of notice to terminate.
 The fee will be payable upon receipt by the Client of the Company’s invoice.

-7.6 If the Client through their own actions or inactions prevents a Provider offering Compensation, the Company reserves the right to charge the Client 30% plus VAT of the Compensation the Company has calculated is due to the Client.
+7.6 If the Client through their own actions or inactions prevents a Provider offering Compensation, the Company reserves the right to charge the Client the full fee as specified in paragraph 3.2. of the Compensation the Company has calculated is due to the Client.
 The fee will be payable upon receipt by the Client of the Company’s invoice.

 The Client acknowledges that any estimate of Compensation given is an estimate only and that the Client has not entered into this Agreement in reliance on an estimate given by the Company.